robertvazan/rvscaffold/guidelines/java/maven.md

 Define the following properties:

 -   `<project.build.sourceEncoding>`: Should be `UTF-8`.
--   `<maven.compiler.release>`: The target Java language level (e.g., `11`, `17`).
+-   `<maven.compiler.release>`: The target Java language level (e.g., `11`).

-## Dependencies

-Dependencies are listed in the `<dependencies>` section.
-This section should be managed manually for each project.
-The guidelines do not prescribe specific dependencies or versions.

 ## Build Configuration

 The `<build>` section configures the build process, primarily through plugins.
+It is important to use up-to-date plugin versions to support modern Java versions and to ensure reproducible builds.

 ### Standard Plugins

--   `maven-compiler-plugin`: To compile Java source code.
-Ensure its version is up-to-date.
+-   `maven-compiler-plugin` (3.11.0+): To compile Java source code.
--   `maven-surefire-plugin`: To run unit tests.
-Ensure its version is up-to-date.
+-   `maven-surefire-plugin` (3.2.2+): To run unit tests.

 ### Plugins for Publishing to Maven Central

-For libraries distributed via Maven Central, the following plugins are required:
+For libraries distributed via Maven Central, a specific set of plugins is required to meet the publication requirements.

--   `jacoco-maven-plugin`: To generate test coverage reports.
+-   `jacoco-maven-plugin` (0.8.11+): To generate test coverage reports, which are often required by quality gates and for reporting to services like Codecov.
--   `maven-javadoc-plugin`: To generate Javadoc.
-It should be configured to attach the javadoc JAR to the build.
+-   `maven-javadoc-plugin` (3.6.2+): To generate Javadoc.
+Maven Central requires a `javadoc.jar` artifact.
--   `maven-source-plugin`: To bundle the source code into a source JAR.
+-   `maven-source-plugin` (3.3.0+): To bundle the source code.
+A `sources.jar` artifact is also a requirement.
---   `central-publishing-maven-plugin`: To handle the release process to Sonatype OSSRH and Maven Central.
+-   `central-publishing-maven-plugin` (0.6.0+): A modern plugin to handle the release process to Sonatype OSSRH and Maven Central.
+It simplifies what used to be a complex process involving `maven-deploy-plugin` and `nexus-staging-maven-plugin`.
--   `maven-gpg-plugin`: To sign the artifacts before release.
+-   `maven-gpg-plugin` (3.1.0+): To sign the artifacts, a security requirement for publishing.